 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED UNITHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES

 Our common units began trading on the NASDAQ National Market (now the NASDAQ Global Select Market) on February 3, 2003.
-The following table summarizes the high and low sales information for the common units for the period indicated.
+Our common units are traded under the ticker symbol "DMLP".